Travel Inspiration

 Hotel Negresco - Nice

-Nice, the capital of the French Riviera, is one of the best places to visit in the South of France because of its stunning baroque architecture and historic neighborhoods.
+Nice is the capital of the French Riviera and one of the best places to visit in the South of France because of its stunning baroque architecture, historic neighborhoods, and cultural scene.

-TIP: this top-rated French Riviera in One Day tour from Nice always gets great reviews
+TIP: This top-rated French Riviera in One Day tour from Nice always gets excellent reviews!

-Monaco is another of the best places to visit in the French Riviera, which is famous for its casinos and for being home to the Grand Prix de Monaco.
+Monaco is another of the best places to visit in the French Riviera, famous for its casinos and home to the Formula 1 Grand Prix de Monaco.

 Finally, don’t miss the French Riviera’s beaches, bathed by the Mediterranean Sea.
-The French Riviera beaches are the ideal place to relax in the summer, but you can also enjoy them from the water on a catamaran tour.
+They are ideal places to relax in the summer, but you can also enjoy them from the water on a catamaran tour.

 2. Calanques of Marseille-Cassis